Seattle Symphony Orchestra 2018-19 Review: Bach Mass in B-Minor

 A Conductor’s Farewell

 This is Morlot’s last season captaining the Seattle Symphony as its Music Director, and one can understand why he chose this profound masterwork as one his parting gifts to the city.
-The capacity audience on Thursday night was rapt, and early unwrapped this big box of Bach, if you will.
+The capacity audience on Thursday night was rapt, and eagerly unwrapped this big box of Bach, if you will.
 Morlot programmed and led a remarkable variety of works across his eight-year tenure and he will be missed.

 As he is quoted in the program notes, he chose to use “smaller forces as … done in the original performance setting.”
 This meant a choir of just under 60 and an instrumental ensemble of about three dozen.